-Twin Rinks offers convenient open skating for families every day during Fall & Winter seasons, with extra sessions on holidays and during school vacations.
-Trained skate guards ensure a safe skating environment, and we offer high tech rental skates that are comfortable and supportive.
-Our mascot, Astro, is there to entertain the younger skaters, and fun activities and contests are held on a regular basis.
+Twin Rinks offers convenient open skating for families every day during Fall, Winter & Spring seasons, with extra sessions on holidays and during school vacations.
+Trained skate monitors ensure a safe skating environment, and we offer high-tech rental skates that are comfortable and supportive.
+Take advantage of our Public Skating Events that provide a great opportunity to skate with friends and family that feature opportunities for raffles & giveaways.

 More info about our Preferred Customer Card can be found here.